stickmonster/Todo-Server-and-Website/README.md

 ![](https://github.com/stickmonster/Todo-Server-and-Website/blob/main/todo%20list.gif)

 The two sources for this project are Udemy's NodeJS course by Anthony Alicea and the todo list JQuery primer by David Sawyer McFarland, found in 'Javascript & jQuery, the missing manual'.
 The former provided code on the server side, the latter on the browser.
-Both of these needed heavily revising and reconfiguring to work in conjunction, including:
+Both of these needed indepth and extensive revision and reconfiguration to work in conjunction, including:

 - a new schema and model to be written
 - new post and get instructions on the server, including specific pulling of files from MongoDB